hpxmlwg/hpxml/guide/source/overview.rst

 Data can be adequately represented by HPXML if HPXML data elements, singly or in combination, can be used to describe the person or thing in a way that a) could reasonably be understood by other energy efficiency professionals, and b) does not result in significant loss of information or create significant risks of miscommunication.

-Software developers may validate their HPXML files against the schema and its datasets by uploading files to the HPXML validator.
-Example HPXML files are available on Github.
+Software developers may validate their HPXML files against the schema and its datasets by uploading files to the HPXML Validator.
+Example HPXML files are also available on Github.

 Continued Growth
 ****************